FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 as long as there is enough data to reconstruct the Relevant Upper Bound.
 See the next subsection for an equivalent Search Goal.

-Any test procedure that can be understood as (one call to the Manager of) MLRsearch architecture is said to be compliant with MLRsearch specification.
+Any test procedure that can be understood as one call to the Manager of MLRsearch architecture is said to be compliant with MLRsearch Specification.

-{::comment}

-    TODO-P0: Delete occurances of "MLRsearch Implementation", review occurances of "MLRsearch implementation".

-{:/comment}

 ### MLRsearch Compliant with RFC2544